-To determine the total number of awards to be provided to the executives under the Equity Incentive Plan, the CGCN Committee took into account factors such as the target mix of LTIP percentage of each NEO's Total Direct Compensation package.
-Once the total number of awards was determined, the CGCN Committee and Board approved the number of awards to be given to each NEO for the 2023 financial year.
-In doing so, the CGCN Committee took into account factors such as the position of the NEO in the Company, the contributions of the NEO to our overall performance, the roles and responsibilities of the NEO and the NEOs' overall impact on the success achieved by their area of responsibility in 2023.
+To determine the total number of awards to be provided to executives under the Equity Incentive Plan, the CGCN Committee takes into account factors such as the target mix of LTIP percentage of each NEO's Total Direct Compensation package.
+Once the total number of awards is determined, the CGCN Committee and Board approve the number of awards to be given to each NEO for the financial year.
+In doing so, the CGCN Committee takes into account factors such as the position of the NEO in the Company, the contributions of the NEO to our overall performance, the roles and responsibilities of the NEO and the NEOs' overall impact on the success achieved by their area of responsibility in the financial year.

-The following table outlines the number of awards granted to the NEOs for the year ended December 31, 2023.
+The following table outlines the number of awards granted to the NEOs for the year ended December 31, 2024.
 The value of these awards is discussed under the heading "Compensation of the Named Executive Officers - Summary Compensation Table".